zzhdbw/Orpheus-TTS/README.md

    ```bash
    cd Orpheus-TTS && pip install orpheus-speech # uses vllm under the hood for fast inference
    ```
+   vllm pushed a slightly buggy version on March 18th so some bugs are being resolved by reverting to `pip install vllm==0.7.3` after `pip install orpheus-speech`
-3. Run the example below:
+4. Run the example below:
    ```python
    from orpheus_tts import OrpheusModel
    import wave